 Associate Professor Jeremiah Deng, and guest lecturers

 - Paper Structure

-- 13 weekly lectures (two hours each), labs and tutorials, presentation, and a project
+13 weekly lectures (two hours each), labs and tutorials, presentations and a project.

 - Teaching Arrangements

 - The paper will be delivered with an interactive combination of lectures, labs and seminars.
 Online discussions are also encouraged.

 E. Alpaydin: Introduction to Machine Learning, 3rd Ed.

 - View the most recent Course Outline